hakt0r/BDL/03-Git/BRANCHES.md

 5 >>>>>>>>>
 ```

-You are suppoosed to choose the right version (or both) and delete the special
+You are supposed to choose the right version (or both) and delete the special
 code.